monkeygodx/kapmarkets-leadgen/README.md

    - `SQUARE_ACCESS_TOKEN` — from your Square Developer Dashboard → Applications → your app → Credentials.
      Use the **Production** access token once you're ready to take real payments, or the **Sandbox** token for testing (pair with `SQUARE_ENV=sandbox`).
+   - `SQUARE_APPLICATION_ID` — same Credentials page, listed alongside the access token.
+     This one is safe to expose client-side (the checkout page's Web Payments SDK needs it) — it's not a secret the way the access token is.
    - `SQUARE_LOCATION_ID` — Square Dashboard → Locations, or via the Locations API.
    - `SQUARE_ENV` — set to `sandbox` while testing, `production` when live.
 Defaults to `production` if unset.
    - `PUBLIC_URL` — your live domain, e.g. `https://kapmarkets.com`.
 Used to build the redirect
      link Square sends buyers back to after payment.
 Must not have a trailing slash.
 6. Deploy.
 Railway gives you a live URL under Settings → Networking → Generate Domain.

+## Checkout flow (on-site, not Square-hosted)

+Buyers no longer leave your site to pay — `checkout.html` embeds Square's card form directly and matches your site's dark/green styling.
+Flow:

+1. "Buy Now" on `index.html` → `/checkout.html?product=<id>`
+2. Checkout page loads the product name/price from `/api/products/:id` and renders Square's card input via the Web Payments SDK (`square.js`).
+3. On submit, the card is tokenized client-side (raw card number never hits your server), then the token is sent to `POST /api/process-payment`, which charges it via Square's Payments API.
+4. On success, redirect to `/download.html?order=<ref>`, same verification flow as before.

 ## Before you take real money — edit these